 Take either an English audio tour or a tailored guided tour of the ‘genius’ Mozart’s apartment in Vienna and four exhibition floors.
-School classes are provided with comprehensive information on Mozart’s years in Vienna, which marked the high point in his creativity.
+Student groups are provided with comprehensive information on Mozart’s years in Vienna, which marked the high point in his creativity.
 Visitors can find out about the times in which Mozart lived and his most important works.
 Inside the apartment they may get an impression of how the Mozart family spent their lives.

 Josephinum Medical Museum Psychology Tour

 A tailor-made psychology-focused tour around this fascinating museum will showcase Vienna’s cultural heritage.
 The museum is part of the Medical University of Vienna.

 Travelling by coach, groups can make the two-hour journey to visit this camp that was established August 1938 and where 100,000 people lost their lives.
 It was built by the SS to establish a concentration camp for men, in preparation for the impending war.
 The camp fulfilled two functions: to restrain opponents of Nazism by interning, torturing and killing them and also to exploit their labour to the utmost.